Bedfordshire Birding in December

 December is also a good month for arrival of the scarcer grey goose species and these will often linger with the more established groups of feral birds that are widespread particularly in the middle of the county.
 In 2008/09, a group of Tundra Bean Geese were with us for some months though a group of White-fronted Geese is more likely to be discovered.

 Now that the leaves have left the trees, woodland birds become easier to observe and a quiet frosty morning with no wind can be good conditions to observe Nuthatch or maybe Lesser Spotted Woodpecker which may be located by listening for the tap of a feeding bird on a high branches.
 These species and Treecreeper may join tit flocks moving through their feeding areas.
 Ivy covered trunks provide good feeding and shelter for Goldcrest and wintering Firecrest is also possible in this micro-habitat.
 The month is also a good time for locating a group of wintering Hawfinch in some of the county’s parklands or estates where there is remaining suitable open hornbeam and oak woodland.

 In the fields and hedgerows, game strips provide a focal point for birders searching for Tree Sparrow, finches and buntings.
 Any good feeding area should produce Brambling and Reed Bunting amongst more numerous species such as Chaffinches and Yellowhammer.
 A Little Bunting was found with Reed Buntings near Great Barford in 2017 while nearby inland counties have records of Little, Pine and Rustic Bunting in recent years so maybe there is one to be found in Bedfordshire soon.

 A Merlin dashing through these flocks in our fields is possible as these fine raptors become more widely reported in winter while the increasing Peregrine is more likely found around our wetlands or possibly chasing pigeons and moving to roost in a sheltered and elevated town centre location.

-Quality county rarities reported in this month in previous years include two out of four records of Eider (1982 and 1995), Velvet Scoter in 1985 and 1986 and Rough legged Buzzard in 1997.
+Quality county rarities reported in this month in previous years include two out of five records of Eider (1982 and 1995), Velvet Scoter in 1985 and 1986 and Rough legged Buzzard in 1997.